Precision Joint Constraints on Cosmology and Gravity Using Strongly Lensed Gravitational Wave Populations: Methods

-We focus on the gravity test on the lensing galaxy and model the MG effect via a simple constant parameter $\gamma$.
-Since this parametrization cannot be extended to the cosmological scales, the distance-redshift relation won't change.
+We focus on the gravity test at the lensing galaxy scales and model the modified gravity effect via PPN framework with a constant parameter $\gamma$.
+The time delay between lensed images $A$ and $B$ is given by